YoeriNijs/vienna/README.md

 - Click (@click)
 - Change (@change)

-To listen to an event on one element, just add the @-mark.
+To listen to an event on one element, just add the @ mark.
 For instance:

 `custom.component.ts`